microsoft/az-python/README.md

-# AI Python by Microsoft
+# Azure Python by Microsoft

-This is a library of Python packages scanned using various open source and internal tools to provide up-to-date, and secury dependencies.
+This is a collection of Python packages scanned using various open source and internal tools to provide up-to-date, and secury dependencies.

 ## Installation
 Currently Python3.7 is supported.